 Application/Client secret: This secret is linked to the above ID and allows Userlane to authenticate with the Microsoft Graph API.
 You can generate it in the Certificates and secrets menu of the application registration portal.
 Remember to copy it's value (not ID) as it's only shown once during generation.

 For step-by-step instructions on how to register an app in Azure AD, please use this Microsoft support article.

 2. Enter the required fields in the Userlane Portal

-the SharePoint Subsite URL (should look similar to https://tenant.sharepoint.com/site/sitename), which is the URL to the specific subsite in SharePoint the integration will later search in)
+- SharePoint Subsite URL: Enter the URL of the specific subsite in SharePoint that the integration will search.

-ℹ️ The connection to SharePoint will then be tested, and if there was a problem with any of the information provided, you will see an error notification right below the fields.
-If there is no issue the integration will appear in the “Connected integrations” section of the Integrations page.
+ℹ️ After setting up the connection, it will be tested.
+If any information is incorrect, you'll see an error notification below the fields.
+If everything is correct, the integration will appear in the "Connected integrations" section of the Integrations page.

 In the Portal, go to Customize > Search and make sure that the search is actually activated for the property.
 Then scroll down to “Connect search with (SharePoint integration name)” and enable the toggle.
 This will activate the integration for the end user, and include the relevant SharePoint subsites in all searches done in the assistant.

 4. Test the integration